AdobeDocs/id-service.en/help/release-notes/notes-2020.md

 ## Version 4.6

 * Made `loadSSL` flag on by default.
-All calls to Identity Service will be on `https` by default.
-Customers can set it to false if they want to call Identity Services on http from their `non-ssl` pages.
+All calls to Visitor ID Service will be on `https` by default.
+Customers can set it to false if they want to call the Visitor ID Service on http from their `non-ssl` pages.
 * Updated the function used to detect `Internet-Explorer (IE)` version, to fix an issue reported by `ESLint`.
 Fix for performance issue on `Internet-Explorer (IE) 11` when ECID is given optIn `pre-approval` and updated later.